Would I startle you if I mention that people are willing to spend 17% more on companies with great customer service?

 2) Zendesk — the ultimate help desk software

-When someone says ‘help desk’, Zendesk is probably the first tool that comes to people’s mind.
+When someone says ‘help desk’, Zendesk is probably the first tool that comes to people’s minds.

 That’s not a coincidence.
-Zendesk started off as one of the first ticketing systems way back in 2007 and they’ve been perfecting every feature ever since.
+Zendesk started off as one of the first ticketing systems for a small business way back in 2007 and they’ve been perfecting every feature ever since.
 Plus, they literally have the word ‘desk’ in their brand.

 Once your team member opens a ticket, they have a variety of ways to interact with it:

 - Assign a ticket to a corresponding person or department;